taminomara/psql-hooks/Detailed.md

 <a name="shmem_startup_hook" href="#shmem_startup_hook">#</a> <i>void</i> <b>shmem_startup_hook</b>() [<>](https://github.com/postgres/postgres/blob/master/src/include/storage/ipc.h#L77 "Source")

-Hook for plugins to initialize their shared memory.
+Hook for extensions to initialize their shared memory.

-This hook is called by postmaster or by a standalone backend right after postgres initializes its shared memory and semaphores so that plugins have chance to initialize their shared state.
+This hook is called by postmaster or by a standalone backend right after postgres initializes its shared memory and semaphores so that extensions have chance to initialize their shared state.

 It also may be called by a backend forked from the postmaster.
 In this situation, the shared memory segment already exists, so you only have